-I’ve spent a lot of time and money trying to find a great hammock stand for my tree-less backyard and at events (e.g. car camping, Boy Scout camporees) when or where trees are not available.
+I’ve spent a lot of time and money trying to find a great hammock stand for my tree-less backyard and at events (e.g. car camping, music festivals, Boy Scout camporees) when or where trees are not available.
 Having a stand that travels well (portable), is easy to assemble, and doesn’t cost a fortune are also bonuses.

 Enter the 3-person hammock stand.

 This is not my own design, but it is inspired from a tensegrity stand used during the 1998 Burning Man event.
 Seeing the hammock between the struts was revalatory, so I had to try it out.
 I purchased everything at Home Depot for under $40, well under the “too expensive” radar1.
 Construction was fairly easy, but did require a drill and a few drill bits for the holes.

 |3||2 × 3 × 8 studs (the struts)||$1.50||$4.50|

 |1||2 ft × 0.5 in (61 × 1.25 cm) hardwood dowel (the pegs)||$3.00||$3.00|

 |6||2 in (5 cm) steel O-rings (to minimize abrasion on stakes)||$3.00||$3.00|